by: John Kalata, DO

 Under the DOme is a member benefit providing you with an update of the advocacy work POMA is engaged and/or monitoring to ensure DOs and their patients have the best possible opportunity for strong physician-patient relationships and care.
 POMA is THE organization that represents you as a DO in the state in all areas of advocacy.

 We hope you find Under the DOme to be a valuable advocacy tool.
-Send your feedback to [email protected]
+Send your feedback to [email protected].

-voice of the osteopathic profession in Pennsylvania.
+POMPAC is the collective voice of the osteopathic profession in Pennsylvania.

 Send your personal check to POMPAC c/o POMA, 1330 Eisenhower Blvd., Harrisburg, PA 17111, or charge your contribution to your credit card!